0tii/expo-template/README.md

-## React Native Expo App Template with Typescript, NativeWind and Jest
+## React Native Expo App Template with Typescript, SQLite & ORM, NativeWind and Jest

-App template using React Native with Expo, Expo App-Router, Typescript, NativeWind and Jest with an opinionated directory structure and some preconfigured bloat.
+App template using React Native with Expo, Expo App-Router, Typescript, SQLite integration and Drizzle ORM, NativeWind and Jest with an opinionated directory structure and some preconfigured bloat.

 ## Installation